jackpsmith-git/Forge/README.md

 # Forge Password Management Utility

 Forge is a free and open source (FOSS) portable password management utility for Windows 10/11.

+The current version of Forge is v.1.0.1 released on May 17, 2024.
 <p>&nbsp;</p>

 ## Description